Aeronleelucero/AI-tools/README.md

 ---

-# 00-boot — Project scaffolding & smoke test
+# boot — Project scaffolding & smoke test

-(If you feel lost go to the finished section of this at `git checkout 00-boot` and run `uv sync --all-groups --all-extras`)

 **Goal:** Create a clean Python 3.12 project, install PydanticAI (with MCP), and run a minimal agent.